-- Collection development to fill gaps that K12 could then borrow

-- Educator cards with longer loan periods

-- Online access to tools
+- Collection development to fill gaps that K12 could then borrow - Educator cards with longer loan periods - Online access to tools - "Build a box" of materials to support teaching unit - Teachers working with public libraries meet students at the public library

-- "Build a box" of materials to support teaching unit - Teachers working with public libraries meet students at the public library - Supplies and access brought up several times - Transparency at meetings, bring the community in. - It would be helpful if publics/academics did the cataloging.
-Don't just send the Public Services librarians to help.
-Also, send the Cataloging/tech services help. - Everyone needs to be telling the story of the student's plight, not that of school librarians.
-Focus on the student's need.
+- Supplies and access brought up several times - Transparency at meetings, bring the community in - It would be helpful if publics/academics did the cataloging Don't just send the Public Services librarians to help Also, send the Cataloging/tech services help. - Everyone needs to be telling the story of the student's plight, not that of school librarians

-It was noted that the Michigan Academic Library Association (MI-ALA) is now working on some level with the Michigan Association for Media in Education (MAME) on advocacy and looking for other ways to assist with the situation.
+It was noted that the Michigan Academic Library Association is now working on some level with MAME on advocacy and looking for other ways to assist with the situation.

-We discussed potential drawbacks from Public and Academic libraries giving support and some mentioned resistance from school boards, structural impediments, and the need to plan more because of rules around access to, and interaction with minors on campus.
-It was also noted that school boards may take advantage of the support and decide to provide even less financial resources to the school libraries if resources are coming in from other avenues.
-Some Publics were concerned about over stressing their staff if they were to start working with the schools as well.
+We discussed potential drawbacks from public and academic libraries giving support and some mentioned resistance from school boards, structural impediments, and the need to plan more because of rules about minors on campus.
+It was also noted that school boards may take advantage and decide to provide even less financial support if resources come in from other avenues.
+Some publics were concerned about stressing their staff if they were to start working with the schools as well.

 Some suggested that amassing the data/studies which indicate/prove having School Media Specialists in schools increases student achievement would be a good first step forward.
-The Library of Michigan, Library Schools, such as Wayne State and the University of Michigan, MCLS, and other library service agencies were offered as those who might lead on this initiative.
+The Library of Michigan, library schools, such as Wayne State and the University of Michigan, MCLS, and other library service agencies were offered as those who might lead on this initiative.